swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 this approach guarantees that developers can adopt new features on platforms they support, without being reliant on vendors to supply updated dependencies.
+This also has the advantage of allowing tools to do things like automated testing and API analysis of package dependencies.

 ### Package Decentralization